Jyotirekha-Behera/product-sales-sql-case-study/README.md

 String Functions: SUBSTRING(), ASCII()

-project helps in strengthening SQL skills required for data analysis and working with relational databases.
+This project helps in strengthening SQL skills required for data analysis and working with relational databases.